Combodo/iTop/readme.txt

 Localization
 ------------
-- iTop is localized: English, French, Spanish and German are available.
+iTop is localized: English, French, Spanish and German are available.

 User portal
 -----------
-- User Portal: let customers submit their request directly
+Customers may submit their request directly into a dedicated page.
+The same page shows a report of ongoing requests.

 SLA Management
 --------------
-- SLAs can be defined in the service management module. iTop application uses them to change behavior of Incident, Request and Change tickets when SLAs are not respected.
+SLAs can be defined in the service management module.
+When a SLA is not met (and just before it gest too late), the corresponding ticket is higlighted in the dashboard.
+When the deadline is reached, tickets automatically switch to an "escalation" state.
+An acknowledgement is required before returning to normal operations on that ticket.

 Modular setup
 -------------
-- Modules: It is possible to select ITIL modules you would like to use
+It is now possible to select ITIL modules you would like to use.

 Major changes